remon60/OnePTE/README.md

 ## API Testing with Postman

-One can use Postman to test the functionality of the APIs.
+You can use Postman to test the functionality of the APIs.
 Follow the steps below:

 ### 1. Base URL